 I live and work in Fife, Scotland.
 I trained at Glasgow School of Art as a textile artist but my work has developed over many years and I now focus on drawing and painting, working in my beautiful log cabin studio.
 I use a range of media on paper, including waterbased paint, pastels and charcoal.

-For the past two years, I have been exploring collections of rusty, worn, well-used old tools.
+For the past three years, I have been exploring collections of rusty, worn, well-used old tools.
 I find these functional objects extraordinarily beautiful.
 They are poignant and honest and they represent lives lived, work carried out and a myriad of things crafted, repaired or maintained.
 They fit in your hand in an entirely satisfying way.
 I aim to respect the character and purpose of the tools through exploring their soft, subtle colours and weathered surfaces, and also by focusing on good draftsmanship.

 I have exhibited widely in the UK, including at RSW in Edinburgh in 2019 and 2020, Meffan Open Forfar in 2019 and several times at Off the Rails Arthouse in Fife.
 I am part of a group of artists representing Scotland at the Fabriano Art International exhibition in May 2020.
 I am a regular participant in Open Studios North Fife, and also took part in the Cupar Arts Eden Art Trail in June 2019.

 Most of my work is for sale, and I will also undertake commissions.
 Please get in touch if this is of interest.